chadchappy/t5t/SETUP.md

 ## Step 1: Azure AD App Registration

 ### Why do we need this?
-To access your Outlook calendar and emails securely, we need to register this app with Microsoft Azure AD.
-This gives the app permission to read (but not modify) your data.
+To access your Outlook calendar and emails automatically, we need to register this app with Microsoft Azure AD.
+This gives the app automated API access (app-only authentication) to read your data without requiring interactive login.

 ### Registration Steps